How Fair is Your Diffusion Recommender Model?: Background

-Furthermore, to address large-scale recommendation (a pretty common scenario in real-world applications), \citet{DBLP:conf/sigir/WangXFL0C23} also propose L-DiffRec, a lighter-weight version of DiffRec.
+Furthermore, to address large-scale recommendation (a pretty common scenario in real-world applications), \citet{DBLP:conf/sigir/WangXFL0C23} also propose \emph{L-DiffRec}, a lighter-weight version of \emph{DiffRec}.
 This variant first clusters pre-trained item embeddings, \eg from LightGCN, into $C$ clusters.
 Afterward, the initial user interaction vector $\mathbf{x}_0$ is split into $C$ sub-vectors $\{\mathbf{x}_0^{c}\}_{c=1}^C$ according to the corresponding $c$-th item cluster.
-Then, a variational autoencoder is trained to compress each of user interaction sub-vectors $\mathbf{x}_0^c$, so that the diffusion, \ie forward/reverse processes, occurs in a low-dimensional latent space, ideally in parallel computation across all splits.
-Finally, the original user interaction vector is reconstructed through the decoding process of the previous variational autoencoder.
+Then, a VAE is trained to compress each user interaction sub-vector $\mathbf{x}_0^c$, so that the diffusion, \ie forward/reverse processes, occurs in a low-dimensional latent space, ideally in parallel computation across all splits.
+Finally, the original user interaction vector is reconstructed through the decoding process of the previous VAE.

-Note that in~\citet{DBLP:conf/sigir/WangXFL0C23}, the authors eventually propose a second variant to DiffRec, called T-DiffRec, which can encode the temporal information during the training.
-However, T-DiffRec is specialized for sequential recommendation, which would require a dedicated study to compare its performance with other analogous models.
-To this end, we exclude T-DiffRec from our experiments, leaving its adoption to future extensions of our study.
+Note that in~\citet{DBLP:conf/sigir/WangXFL0C23}, the authors eventually propose a second variant to \emph{DiffRec}, called \emph{T-DiffRec}, which can encode the temporal information during the training.
+However, \emph{T-DiffRec} is specialized for sequential recommendation, which would require a dedicated study to compare its performance with other analogous models.
+To this end, we exclude \emph{T-DiffRec} from our experiments, leaving its for future extensions of our study.

-Our analysis aims to offer a \textbf{preliminary} outline on the fairness performance of diffusion-based recommender systems.
-Although other works have recently contributed with novel diffusion-based solutions~\cite{DBLP:journals/tois/QinWJLZ24, DBLP:journals/corr/abs-2304-00686, DBLP:conf/aaai/MaXMCZLK24, DBLP:conf/wsdm/JiangYXH24}, DiffRec could be rightly considered as the \textbf{pioneer} approach in this domain for chronological reasons, In light of this, we selected only this model and plan to extend our investigation to other diffusion models in forthcoming works.
+Our analysis aims to offer a \emph{preliminary} outline on the fairness performance of diffusion-based RSs.
+Although other works have recently contributed with novel diffusion-based solutions~\cite{DBLP:journals/tois/QinWJLZ24, DBLP:journals/tois/LiSL24, DBLP:conf/aaai/MaXMCZLK24, DBLP:conf/wsdm/JiangYXH24}, \emph{DiffRec} could be rightly considered as the \emph{pioneer} approach in this domain for chronological reasons.
+In light of this, we plan to extend our analysis to other diffusion models in future works.

-\subsection{Fairness evaluation in recommendation}
+\subsection{Fairness Evaluation in Recommendation}